 In addition, to the aforementioned duties, the five plumbing inspectors provide technical consulting services to homeowners installing their own plumbing.
 They also work closely with the Environmental Health Division on plumbing related problems in restaurants and grocery stores.

-When filling out your permit application, backflow test sheet and/or homeowner’s bond please fill in ALL information.
+When filling out your permit application, backflow test sheet and/or homeowner’s permits, please fill in ALL information.
 See the examples if you have any question.
 All forms must be mailed in or brought to the office with proper payment to insure they are processed in a timely fashion.
 If you need a Permit Application, please stop by the office or call us to have one mailed to you.
-It must be submitted on the original yellow paper.

 A backflow prevention device is used to protect water supplies from contamination caused by a backflow situation which may be caused by a loss of water pressure.